Yandex Cloud

 • Creating a backup

-• Restoring clusters from backups
+• Restoring a cluster from a backup

 • Getting a list of backups